UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 ```
 ~~~

-When rendered, it looks like this in your built book:
+Rendered:

 <img style="border:1px solid black;" src="/module8/math-numbered.png" width="700"></img>

 Notes:

-2. Math blocks can be defined by enclosing the math in a pair of dollar signs, i.e. `$$`:
+1. Math blocks are used for more complex expressions and can be defined by enclosing the math in a pair of dollar signs, i.e. `$$`:

 ```
 $$